p-gobello/unimore-programmazione2-guida/lab-180911/README.md

-# Lab 180911 - Doubly Linked Lists and Inverted Index
+# Lab 180911 - Doubly Linked Lists Management Program

 ## Overview
-This lab implements doubly-linked lists with various operations and appears to be designed for creating an inverted index data structure for document search.
-The implementation includes ordered and unordered list operations, search functionality, and supports a word-document mapping system.
+This lab implements a complete doubly-linked lists management program with a menu-driven interface.
+The program allows users to create, manipulate, search, and manage doubly-linked lists of integers with both ordered and unordered variants.

 ## Data Structures